FAQs: Financial/Good Standing

 A. We applaud your efforts to submit your financial reports according to the due dates.
 Oftentimes there’s confusion about what constitutes complete financials.
 Chapters must include all of the following items in each quarterly report:

-If any of those pieces are not submitted, your financials are considered "incomplete."
-The good news is that with the chapter website upgrade, chapters are now able to submit all of this information online.
-The cash receipts record, cash disbursement record and bank statements can all be attached to the Bank Reconciliation Form, prior to submitting online.
-It’s also important to remember that any questions you have related to chapter finances should be directed to Jorge Colon, chapter financial coordinator.
-Jorge’s contact info is:
+If any of these pieces are not submitted, your financials are considered "incomplete."
+The online chapter financial reporting forms make it very easy to submit all the necessary documents.
+It’s also important to remember that any questions you have related to chapter finances should be directed to the Chapter Financial Coordinator at ChapterFinancials@aacn.org or (800) 394-5995, ext.
+367.

 Q. Where can I obtain the forms that I need to submit?